Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

-   usage: ANNOgesic.py get_target_fasta [-h]
+    usage: annogesic get_target_fasta [-h] [--ref_fasta_folder REF_FASTA_FOLDER]
-                                        [--ref_fasta_folder REF_FASTA_FOLDER]
                                   [--mutation_table MUTATION_TABLE]
                                   [--output_format OUTPUT_FORMAT [OUTPUT_FORMAT ...]]
                                   [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --ref_fasta_folder REF_FASTA_FOLDER, -r REF_FASTA_FOLDER
                             Folder of fasta files.
       --mutation_table MUTATION_TABLE, -m MUTATION_TABLE
                             The path of mutation table.
       --output_format OUTPUT_FORMAT [OUTPUT_FORMAT ...], -o OUTPUT_FORMAT [OUTPUT_FORMAT ...]
                             Please assign the output filename and which strain should be included in it.
 For example:
                             FILE1:strain1,strain2.
 FILE1 is a output fasta file which include the information of strain1 and strain2.

 - Output files